jadch/til/README.md

 ### Ubuntu (or more generally, Linux)

 * Checking the current linux kernel version: `uname -r`
-* Checking out which  distribution and version of linux you're running: `cat etc/issue`
+* Checking out which  distribution and version of linux you're running: `/cat etc/issue`

 ### Bash